yojimboking/jimbocore/_articles/Writing with Exocore Syntax.md

 ## Markdown Basics

 The Exocore utilizes standardized Markdown syntax, along with some additional extensions.
 Much of the content of this article covers existing markdown syntax used universally in plain text formatting.
-However, some syntax, such as [[syntax#Examples of Wikilinks:|wikilinks]] and [[syntax#Inserting images|images]] are particular to the Exocore.
+However, some syntax, such as [[Writing with Exocore Syntax#Examples of Wikilinks:|wikilinks]] and [[Writing with Exocore Syntax#Inserting images|images]] are particular to the Exocore.

 * [A Simple markdown cheat sheet ](https://www.markdownguide.org/cheat-sheet/#basic-syntax)
 * [A more comprehensive markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)